Toga: Women

 Some Romans believed that in earlier times, both genders and all classes had worn the toga.
 Radicke (2002) claims that this belief goes back to a Late Antique scholiast misreading of earlier Roman writings.
 Women could also be citizens, but by the mid-to-late Republican era, respectable women were stolatae (stola-wearing), expected to embody and display an appropriate set of female virtues: Vout cites pudicitia and fides as examples.
 Women's adoption of the stola may have paralleled the increasing identification of the toga with citizen men, but this seems to have been a far from straightforward process.
 An equestrian statue, described by Pliny the Elder as "ancient", showed the early Republican heroine Cloelia on horseback, wearing a toga.
 The unmarried daughters of respectable, reasonably well-off citizens sometimes wore the toga praetexta until puberty or marriage, when they adopted the stola, which they wore over a full-length, usually long-sleeved tunic.

 Higher-class female prostitutes (meretrices) and women divorced for adultery were denied the stola.
 Meretrices might have been expected or perhaps compelled, at least in public, to wear the "female toga" (toga muliebris).
-This use of the toga appears unique; all others categorised as "infamous and disreputable" were explicitly forbidden to wear it.
+This use of the toga appears unique; all others categorized as "infamous and disreputable" were explicitly forbidden to wear it.
 In this context, modern sources understand the toga – or perhaps merely the description of particular women as togata – as an instrument of inversion and realignment; a respectable (thus stola-clad) woman should be demure, sexually passive, modest and obedient, morally impeccable.
 The archetypical meretrix of Roman literature dresses gaudily and provocatively.
 Edwards (1997) describes her as "antithetical to the Roman male citizen".
 An adulterous matron betrayed her family and reputation; and if found guilty, and divorced, the law forbade her remarriage to a Roman citizen.
 In the public gaze, she was aligned with the meretrix.
 When worn by a woman in this later era, the toga would have been a "blatant display" of her "exclusion from the respectable Roman hierarchy".
-However, the view that a convicted adulteress (moecha damnata) actually wore a toga in public has been challenged; Radicke believes that the only prostitutes who could be made to wear particular items of clothing were unfree, compelled by their owners or pimps to wear the relatively shorter, "skimpy", less costly toga exigua, more revealing, easily opened and thus convenient to their profession.
+However, the view that a convicted adulteress (moecha damnata) actually wore a toga in public has been challenged; Radicke believes that the only prostitutes who could be made to wear particular items of clothing were unfree, compelled by their owners or pimps to wear the relatively shorter, "skimpy", less costly toga exigua, which was more revealing, easily opened, and thus convenient to their profession.